My LEDs are not turning on

 Several factors affect whether the LEDs will turn on.
 First, check the that you have Detected your RZ10(x) Lux banks.
 Next, check that the appropriate Drivers and Sensors are active in your Fiber Photometry gizmo, and that you have the appropriate Lux bank active.
 Then, check the DC Offset setting in Synapse and make sure this is large enough to drive an LED.
 If this is still an issue, please check your BNC connections from the RZ10(x) to your photodetector and the connections from your LEDs through to your cannula.

-My Fi1r signal is always very high (6V or more) or a flat line at a high voltage
+My Fi1r signal is always very high (9V or more for PS1, 6V+ for external photosensors) or a flat line at a high voltage

 If your signal is clipping on the high-end, try turning off the lights in your room.
 On the benchtop, ambient lighting gets picked up by the cannula and can add a lot of power to the photosensor signal.
 Ambient lighting will not be a problem in vivo because the brain is dark.
 If ambient lighting is not the cause of this issue, then adjust the power level of your LED driver down.
 If there is still a problem, then refer to the next FAQ point.